Headache And Migraine

 What are the causes of headaches?

-- Hormonal imbalances such as PMS, peri-menopause, side effects of OCP or HRT.
+- Hormonal imbalances such as Premenstrual Syndrome, peri-menopause or side effects of the Oral Contraceptive Pill or Hormone Replacement Therapy

 - Liver dysfunction